zamfi/cca-programming-electronics-spring-2016/hw/week4.md

       Use `println` to answer the following questions:
       1. What's the highest value you observe for variable `realIndex`?
 Lowest?
       2. In 10 seconds, how often is the variable `index` reset to 0?
+Consider using the [millis](http://processing.org/reference/millis_.html) function to help you with timing.

       Save your modified code with all printlns and answers to the questions above in a `// comment` to a file called `flappy.pde` in your homework repository.